micahnz/babel-plugin-pipe-composition/README.md

 Overload the bitwise operators (`<<`) and (`>>`) to provide to provide F# like pipe forward/backward behavior

-This is an alternative to [babel-plugin-pipe-operator](https://github.com/miraks/babel-plugin-pipe-operator) and [babel-plugin-pipe-operator-curry](https://github.com/miraks/babel-plugin-pipe-operator-curry) it uses the currying way instead of putting flow as the first callable arguments but allows piping forward and backward.
+This is an alternative to [babel-plugin-pipe-operator](https://github.com/miraks/babel-plugin-pipe-operator) and [babel-plugin-pipe-operator-curry](https://github.com/miraks/babel-plugin-pipe-operator-curry) and favors the currying approach.

 ## Examples